PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 open Aunt Sally's Secret Buttermilk Biscuit Recipe in notepad, you would enter notepad.exe in the Path or URL text box and C:\Recipes\SecretBiscuits.txt in the Arguments textbox.

+The Working Directory text box is where you can add a directory to start in.
+Normally this isn't necessary.
+But if there are problems with an application that won't start or can't locate one of it's file, try setting the working directory.

 The Icon File text box is where you can specify a custom icon.
-My Launcher attempts to find a suitable icon, but if it can't or you would prefer a different icon this is where you can specify your own.
+My Launcher attempts to find a suitable icon, but if it can't or you would prefer a different icon, this is where you can specify your own.
 Acceptable image file types are .ico, .png, .bmp, .jpg and .jpeg.

 To arrange list items, simply drag an entry to a new position in the list.
 Normal items and pop-up